How to Make a 3D Model for Printing

 • FreeCAD: Popular 3D modeling software FreeCAD is a versatile and free 3D design package suitable for a range of 3D printing applications, including architecture and product design.
 Notable features include an advanced geometry engine, a parametric environment, and compatibility with a wide range of file formats.

-Design for 3D printing
+Design for 3D Printing

-Needless to say, 3D design is more multifaceted than 2D design: not only is there an extra dimension to consider, but designs must always have manifold geometries (they must be “real” 3D shapes with fully joined-up edges, faces, and vertices).
+Learning how to manipulate CAD software in order to create complex 3D shapes takes time, and every application works in its own unique way.
+3D design is also trickier than 2D design.
+Not only is there an extra dimension to consider, but designs must always have manifold geometries (they must be “real” 3D shapes with fully joined-up edges, faces, and vertices).
 Many 3D printing errors stem from non-manifold CAD models, which are not 3D printable since they do not represent objects that can exist in physical space.

 3D printer users need to remember that their 3D models won’t just exist on the screen.
 They will be turned into physical 3D objects, and designers must therefore create their 3D models with the FDM 3D printing process in mind — even if that means making compromises (such as removing overhangs, thickening up fine features, or adding a wide base).
-In the professional sphere, this printing-focused approach to design is called Design for Additive Manufacturing (DfAM).
-But the rules of 3D printing design apply equally to industrial designers and hobbyists.

 Bridging